10 Benefits of Eating Strawberries

 Strawberries are great to eat while you are pregnant due to being a great source of folic acid, which is essential in brain development in the unborn baby.
 Having plenty of natural folates also helps prevent postpartum depression in mothers.
 The reason for this is because folate prevents the formation of excess homocysteine in the body.
 Homocysteine disrupts the production of serotonin, dopamine, and norepinephrine, which are hormones that help maintain a good mood.

 This delicious berry also increases good cholesterol, lowers blood pressure, and is packed with vitamins, which are all great for the mother and child.

 7. Strawberries Reduce Complications of Diabetes

 Often when one thinks of diabetes, they think of staying away from anything sweet.
-Strawberries, although very sweet, are definitely beneficial to those with diabetes due to its high fiber content and low glycemic index.
-This helps prevent both highs and lows in sugar levels.
+Strawberries, although very sweet, are beneficial to those with diabetes due to its high fiber content and low glycemic index, which helps prevent both highs and lows in sugar levels.

 In 2011, researchers did a study where diabetic patients ate 37 strawberries a day.
-They found that it was effective in minimizing kidney disease and neuropathy in these patients.
-It is believed that this was a result of the flavonoids found in the fruit, which assist in neuron growth and kidney health.
+They found that it was effective in minimizing kidney disease and neuropathy in these patients, which was a result of the flavonoids found in the fruit, which assist in neuron growth and kidney health.

 8. Strawberries Enhance Brain Health

 Strawberries are great for mental health.
-Not only does it prevent blood clots, which can result in strokes, but also contains many of the antioxidants as well as high potassium levels, which has been linked to reducing the risk of strokes.
+Not only does it prevent blood clots, which can result in strokes, but it also contains many of the antioxidants as well as high potassium levels, which some believe, reduces the risk of strokes.